chrisqhzhang/UNiVERSE/README.md

 Solo game design & dev.

 Art & Audio are courtesy of online free resources.
-Hat off to their providers.
+Hat off to the creator.

 Made for Mobile Game Programming course.